-Do you have a group of 8 – 20 young people who would benefit from this free workshop?
+Do you have a group of about 20 young people who would benefit from this free workshop?
 Contact us to book a workshop.

 “John Rainford’s ‘Creativity for Competitive Advantage’ course was mandatory for all of our students on our main MBA programme.”
 Jonathan Michie, Professor of Innovation & Knowledge Exchange at Oxford University, former Director, University of Birmingham Business School.